virtuozzo/cloudscripting-docs/docs/quick-start.md

 }
 ```

-Deploy HelloWorld example in an existing environment:
+> - Deploy simple HelloWorld application into the already existing environment:

 ```
 {